rightsaidjames/cypress-starter-kit/README.md

 yarn add cypress -D
 ```

-If the project does not have a package.json, you will first need to run `npm init` or `yarn init`
+If the project does not have a package.json, you will first need to run `npm init` or `yarn init`.

 From there, add the following to the scripts section of your `package.json`:
 ```